drpsdeb/AstroWatch-drpsdeb/README.md

-# AstroWatch (v4.9.6)
+# AstroWatch (v4.9.8)

 A lightweight, local, AI-powered Vedic Astrology system built with React and Google's Gemini AI.
-Designed for both beginners looking for simple guidance and expert astrologers tracking precise astronomical movements and traditional charts.
+Designed for both beginners looking for simple guidance and expert astrologers tracking precise astronomical movements, traditional vargas, and planetary strengths.

-## What is New in v4.9.6
+## What is New in v4.9.8

-* Traditional D1 and ,D6,D9,D10 and D20 Charts: Seamlessly toggle between the Cosmic Orrery, Transit Watch, and fully interactive South Indian (Grid) or North Indian (Diamond) natal charts.

-* Smart Dropdown Navigation: A new, sleek view menu to instantly swap between chart styles and access the Classical Legend.

-* Life Context Module: You can now input your actual life details (marital status, career phase, health notes) during setup.
-The AI uses this context to give highly specific, reality-based predictions instead of generic textbook quotes.

-* Smart Conjunctions (Yuti): If multiple planets occupy the same sign, clicking one will automatically reveal a button to analyze the combined energy of the conjunction.
+* Exact Sripati Shadbala: A mathematically rigorous calculation of planetary strength (Sthana, Dik, Kaala, Chesta) using exact angular distances.
+Viewable as a beautiful horizontal bar chart.

+* Functional Dignities (Maraka/Badhaka): Automatically calculates Benefics, Malefics, Marakas (Disease inflictors), and Badhakas (Obstruction creators) based on your exact Lagna (Ascendant), strictly following BPHS rules.

+* Advanced Vargas Suite: Seamlessly toggle your secondary chart between Navamsha (D9 - Marriage), Dashamsha (D10 - Career), Shashthamsha (D6 - Health/Debts), and Vimshamsha (D20 - Spirituality).
+Available in both North and South Indian styles.

+* Interactive AI Panchang: Toggle between your Natal (Birth) Panchang and the Transit (Current) Panchang.
+Click it to have the AI interpret how the 5 Limbs of Time are affecting your destiny.

+* Supercharged AI Context: The Gemini AI now silently processes your Shadbala scores, Maraka/Badhaka status, and Life Context notes before answering.
+It knows not just where a planet is, but how powerful and functional it is for you.

 ## Core Features